Venezuelan shopkeepers alarmed by Maduro's latest economic moves

 Outside another bakery in San Cristobal, security guard Victor Martinez fretted with a friend about the measures."This is worsening the situation.
 I'm scared of losing my job," said Martinez.

-(Reporting by Isaac Urrutia in Maracaibo, Maria Ramirez inCiudad Bolivar, and Mayela Armas in Caracas; Writing by Alexandra Ulmer; Editing by Tom Brown)
+(Reporting by Isaac Urrutia in Maracaibo, Maria Ramirez inCiudad Bolivar, and Mayela Armas in Caracas; Writing by Alexandra Ulmer; Editing by Tom Brown and Sandra Maler)

-By Mircely, Guanipa and Anggy Polanco
+By Mircely Guanipa and Anggy Polanco